gbirke/lebenplusplus/content/post/2020-09-27-Vuex-with-Vue-Composition-API.md

 shows how to put the behavior in a separate module, but for reading the examples side by side I chose this structure.

+The unit test for this component needs one more line than the test for the "classic" unit test - adding the composition API wrapper plugin to the local Vue instance.
+With Vue 3, even that line will become unneccessary.

-## A better version - using Node module singleton pattern
+## Second attempt - using Node module singleton pattern

 I admit that I prefer to write object-oriented backend code, using PHP with dependency injection and implicit instantiation.
 I still have to get used